nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### GUI Editor

-- A simple GUI text editor will open and loaded with a template file
+- A simple GUI text editor will open and loaded with a template file as shown below:

 ```
 # TITLE